-Saraswati Temple is conveniently located right in the middle of town.
-Right next to a Starbucks of course!
+Saraswati Temple is located right in the middle of town.
+Conveniently next to a Starbucks of course!

-The Temple is unfortunately not open to the public but you can go and see the outside of the temple.
+The temple is unfortunately not open for the public to enter into, but you can go and see the outside of the temple.

-Our trip to the Monkey Forest in Ubud was our first real trip out here and really got us excited to continue exploring. 🐵🐒 Nature and wildlife are always awesome and there are no cages, restrictions, ‘discipline’ or bad conditions for the monkeys; it’s lovely to pay a visit to their home.
+Our trip to the Monkey Forest was our first real trip out while in Ubud and it really got us excited to continue exploring.
+Nature and wildlife are always awesome and there are no cages, restrictions, ‘discipline’ or bad conditions for the monkeys; it’s lovely to pay a visit to their home.